doublethreedigital/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Related Issues

 <!--
-  Does this PR fix an open issue?
+  Does this PR fix any open issues?
-  Link it with a keyword: https://docs.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword
--->
+  -- If so, please do something like this: 'Closes #1' -->